tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Why do by variables have to be pre-sorted?
 - *Question* (akrishnamurthy-stat6250): What is the difference between 'BY' and 'CLASS' statements?
 - Question (lceballos-stat6250): What's the difference between CLASS and BY?
+- *Question* (kamirneni-stat6250): Does the using the PROC statement for Statistics generate results in the same dataset by or as a separate output in another location?